The Substitute Wife (1994 film)

-Premise
+Plot

 In Nebraska, during the pioneer days, Amy Hightower, a farm wife, discovers that she is going to die.
 Fearing that her husband, Martin will be unable to cope with running the land, while raising four children, Amy decides to find him a woman, whom he will take as a new wife.

 Against her husband's wishes, Amy sets off in search of a woman; to no avail, she calls upon Pearl, a prostitute, as a last resort.
 Pearl instantly agrees to the offer and moves into the Hightower's home.
 As Pearl soon begins to adapt to her new life as a mother figure, Amy suggests that Martin and Pearl become intimate with one another, despite the heartbreak it causes her.
 At first reluctant, Martin begins to warm to Pearl, while Amy offers to give up her place in the marital bed.

 Amy's condition becomes more erratic and she makes out her will, for which she includes Pearl, whom she considers to be her best friend.
 As Amy and Martin continue to appear as normal man and wife, Pearl becomes confused as to how she fits in around the situation, and decides to leave, before Amy talks her out of it.
 The women, with Martin's approval, come up with a solution in which they agree to a polyamorous relationship.

 Amy takes another turn for the worse and everyone expects her to pull together as she did before, but she passes away.
 The family and Pearl attend her funeral.
 Several years pass, and Martin and Pearl, now man and wife, are in attendance as the proud parents at Amy's eldest daughter's wedding.